arobson/vorperl/README.md

 ## Disclaimer

 There are no unit tests so your confidence in this project should take that into consideration.
-Don't B h8n' though, I plan to add them.
+I plan to add them.
 Testing this kind of thing is rather difficult since most of it is just interacting with I/O and I'm unfamiliar with mocking approaches in Erlang.

-I am not in my right mind, but I do enjoy writing software and posting it to github where it can be promptly ignored.